Three Kingdoms: Bandit-type Warrior, Liu Bei is Paralyzed

 About This Novel

 Liu Ping traveled through Youzhou in the late Han Dynasty, and was almost killed by his adopted son.
-Fortunately, he was rescued by Liu Bei who was passing by, and was later adopted as his adopted son by Liu's mother.
+Fortunately, he was rescued by Liu Bei who was passing by, and was later adopted as an adopted son by Liu's mother.
 Brothers work together, three prosperous men!
-Liu Bei: "Although my second brother is handsome and elegant, and invincible in the world, I act like a bandit, and I always have a headache!"
-"Without this, even though I live ten more years, I will not be able to revive the great Han Dynasty!"
-When he was the magistrate of Gaotang County, he was defeated by the Yellow Turban.
-Liu Bei ordered, "The bandits are powerful, it is forbidden to attack!"
+Liu Bei: "Although my second brother is handsome, elegant and invincible, I act like a bandit and I always have a headache!"
+"Without it, even if I live ten more years, I won't be able to revive the great Han Dynasty!"
+When he was the magistrate of Gaotang County, he was defeated by the Yellow Turbans.
+Liu Bei ordered, "The thieves are powerful, it is forbidden to attack!"
 Liu Ping: "What?"
-"Straight attack!"
+"Straight ahead!"
 Go south to rescue Tao.
 Liu Bei was easily defeated by Cao Cao in Tan County.
 Liu Ping led his troops to pursue him.
-Zhang Fei dissuaded: "Zi'an, the Qingzhou soldiers led by Cao Cao are known as elites.
+Zhang Fei tried to dissuade him: "Zi'an, the Qingzhou soldiers led by Cao Cao are known as elites.
 This time we will..."
-Liu Ping: "What the hell elites!"
-"Ah?"
-"You, Zhang Yide, are you so brave?"
-"I don't believe this evil, labor and management are beating elites!"
+Liu Ping: "What a fucking elite!"
+"Huh?"
+"You, Zhang Yide, do you have so much courage?"
+"I don't believe in this evil.
+Labor and capital only attack the elites!"
 "Pass my order, chase and smash that son of a bitch Cao Mengde!"

 What Readers Think